astronomer/docs/learn/dags.md

 In Airflow, you can configure when and how your DAG runs by setting parameters in the DAG object.
 DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task.

-The DAGs in the previous section have the following basic parameters defined:
+The DAGs in the previous section have the following basic parameters defined.
+It's best practice to always define these parameters for any DAGs you create:

 - `dag_id`: The name of the DAG.
 This must be unique for each DAG in the Airflow environment.
 When using the `@dag` decorator and not providing the `dag_id` parameter name, the function name is used as the `dag_id`.
 - `start_date`: The date and time after which the DAG starts being scheduled.
 - `schedule`: The schedule for the DAG.
 There are many different ways to define a schedule, see [Scheduling in Airflow](scheduling-in-airflow.md) for more information.
 - `catchup`: Whether the scheduler should [backfill all missed DAG runs](rerunning-dags.md#catchup) between the current date and the start date when the DAG is unpaused.
 It is a best practice to always set it to `False` unless you specifically want to backfill missed DAG runs.

-There are many more DAG-level parameters, see the [DAG-level parameters](airflow-dag-parameters.md) guide for a complete list.
+There are many more DAG-level parameters that let you configure anything from resource usage to the DAG's appearance in the Airflow UI.
+See [DAG-level parameters](airflow-dag-parameters.md) for a complete list.

 ## See also